iambrainstorming/iambrainstorming.github.io/src/chapters/education/web3_curriculum.md

 However, when private data is involved, challenges emerge.
 Data analysis and AI that rely on sensitive information across multiple users are difficult to achieve in a fully decentralized manner.
 A possible alternative is something like the _fediverse_ for multi-user private data, but usability remains a challenge.
 In such models, your data could be managed by multiple system administrators or multisig-controlled nodes—an option that raises an important question: do you prefer your private data managed by a centralized entity or distributed across many semi-trusted parties?

-User-friendliness in Web3 depends not only on engineering and design tricks.
+User-friendliness in Web3 depends on engineering and design tricks.
 To bring users into Web3, we need to build user-friendly systems and also educate people.
 Teaching users the values of Web3 and FOSS (Free and Open Source Software) is essential for broader adoption.

 ## 🇮🇳 Web3 in India’s Curriculum: A National Imperative